-The nature of the Group's trade receivables means there is little or no updated credit risk information that is routinely obtained and monitored on an individual instrument until a customer breaches the contractual terms identifying significant increase in credit risk before the amount becomes past due.
+The nature of the Group's trade receivables means there is little or no updated credit risk information that is routinely obtained and monitored on an individual instrument until a customer breaches the contractual terms.

 Irrespective of the outcome of the above assessment, the Group presumes that the credit risk on a financial asset has increased significantly since initial recognition when contractual payments are more than 30 days past due, unless the Group has reasonable and supportable information that demonstrates otherwise.